subquery/documentation/docs/run_publish/publish.md

 SubQuery Project uploaded to IPFS: QmZ3q7YZSmhwBiot4PQCK3c7Z6HkteswN2Py58gkkZ8kNd  //CID
 ```

-Please note this `CID`.
-With this `CID`, you can view your published project as what we call it [IPFS Deployment](ipfs.md#ipfs-deployment).

-With `@subql/cli` version 1.3.0 or above, when using `subql publish` it will store a copy of the project's `IPFS CID` in a file in your project directory, the naming of the file will be consistent with your project.yaml.
+Note: With `@subql/cli` version 1.3.0 or above, when using `subql publish`, a copy of the project's `IPFS CID` will be stored in a file in your project directory.
+The naming of the file will be consistent with your project.yaml.
 For example, if your manfiest file is named `project.yaml`, the IPFS file will be named `.project-cid`.

 ### IPFS Deployment

 IPFS deployment represents an independent and unique existence of a SubQuery project on a decentralized network.
 Therefore, any changes with the code in the project will affect its uniqueness.
 If you need to adjust your business logic, e.g. change the mapping function, you must republish the project, and the `CID` will change.

-For now, to view the project you have published, use a `REST` api tool such as [Postman](https://web.postman.co/), and use `POST` method with the following example URL to retrieve it:`https://ipfs.subquery.network/ipfs/api/v0/cat?arg=<YOUR_PROJECT_CID>`.
+For now, to view the project you have published, use a `REST` api tool such as [Postman](https://web.postman.co/), and use the `POST` method with the following example URL to retrieve it:`https://ipfs.subquery.network/ipfs/api/v0/cat?arg=<YOUR_PROJECT_CID>`.

 You should see the example project deployment as below.